thedirtycolumbia/OpenStackLive2015/Ceph.md

 Writes initially hit journals (best on separate SSD).
 You can require a write ACK to hit N replica journals.

+With a SSD cache layer in front you already have a replicated persistence layer and can turn journaling off.

 At the time of this writing, Ceph only has synchronous writes.

 When you get to the O(10) petabyte scale the overhead of moving data around in Swift makes Ceph preferable.